-4.5.1.5 Frontyard Setback Guidelines
+iv.
+Frontyard Setback Guidelines

 - The historic setbacks of contributing buildings should be maintained and contributing buildings should not be relocated to a new setback line.
-New buildings must be sympathetic to the setbacks of adjacent contributing buildings. - · When new buildings are located adjacent to existing

-4.5.1.4 Sideyard and Backyard Setback Guidelines

-- New buildings must have a sideyard, and backyard setback from contributing buildings a distance equivalent to half the height of the contributing building, (see Diagram C). - Consideration may be given to the construction of new buildings, and additions to contributing buildings, joining with contributing buildings only when: - new construction is located in the parts of the contributing building that is not visible from the street or from a public space: - new construction is setback from the street frontage contributing buildings that are set back from the property or street line, new buildings should transition back to the setback line of existing contributing buildings in order to maintain open views and vantage points from the street to the contributing buildings.

-- Along Kipling Avenue, where heritage contributing buildings are set further back from the recommended 3.0m minimum building setback line, any new development adjacent to the heritage contributing building must be set back, at a minimum, to a line measured at 45 degrees from the front corner of the existing heritage contributing building, (see Diagram E). - Where heritage contributing buildings are located on either side of a new development site, and are set further back from the 3.0m minimum building setback line; the setback for the development site will be the average of the front yard setbacks of the two properties on either side, (see Diagram F).
+New buildings must be sympathetic to the setbacks of adjacent contributing buildings. - When new buildings are located adjacent to existing contributing buildings that are set back from the property or street line, new buildings should transition back to the setback line of existing contributing buildings in order to maintain open views and vantage points from the street to the contributing buildings. - Along Kipling Avenue, where heritage contributing buildings are set further back from the recommended 3.0m minimum building setback line, any new development adjacent to the heritage contributing building must be set back, at a minimum, to a line measured at 45 degrees from the front corner of the existing heritage contributing building, (see Diagram E).